 Once a month we discuss a particular research method that may be of interest to people working in health economics.
 We’ll consider widely used key methodologies, as well as more novel approaches.
-Our reviews are… Read More »Method of the month: Synthetic control
+Our reviews are not designed to be comprehensive… Read More »Method of the month: Synthetic control

 Measuring causal effects is a tricky business.
 But, it’s necessary if we want to appropriately design effective policies and interventions.
-Many things are not amenable to manipulation in an experiment and so we rely upon… Read More »Does political reform really reduce child mortality?
+Many things are not amenable to manipulation in an experiment and so we rely upon a toolbox of statistical tools… Read More »Does political reform really reduce child mortality?